MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/dine-guidance.md

 >
 > This is outlined further here: [Enforcement Mode](/azure/governance/policy/concepts/assignment-structure#enforcement-mode)

-If you have read the above and still are certain that DINE or Modify, policies are unable to be used by your organization for whatever reason, then below we will detail how to prevent (also known as disable) the policies from making automatic changes to your Azure environment.
+If you have read the above and still are certain that DINE or Modify, policies are unable to be used by your organization, then below we will detail how to prevent (also known as disable) the policies from making automatic changes to your Azure environment.

 >[!NOTE]
 > This is not a permanent operation, and the policies can be re-enabled at any time by a member of your platform team if you later decide to utilize DINE or Modify policies.